 Manage Your Stress

-Stress is inevitable, and occasional stress is actually good for you.
-But, prolonged stress weakens the immune system.
+Stress is inevitable, and occasional stress is actually good for you, but prolonged stress weakens the immune system.
 One of the many effects of stress is a shrunken, atrophied thymus.
-The thymus is the small organ in the lymphatic system that makes T-cells, which are highly specialized immune cells that target specific types and strains of microbes, like viruses.
+The thymus is the small gland in the lymphatic system that makes T-cells, which are highly specialized immune cells that target specific types and strains of microbes, like viruses.

 Control your stress levels this winter and mitigate your stressors to support your immune system.
 Make time for yourself and avoid overcommitting to social engagements.
 Sometimes it’s difficult to say “no” but rest and recuperation is essential for strong immune defenses.